parth-io/Learn-CS-and-Coding/Linux and OSes/The Linux Administrator/Bash Commands and Scripting/Useful Commands for Bash.md

 These are some of the more essential commands any Linux user/administrator will encounter.
 Examples are given in `inline code`.

-From the Table of Contents above, find a random comment, Google it (or read the `man`  page, practise with it in your shell, commit to memory.
+From the Table of Contents above, find a random comment, Google it (or read the `man`  page), practise with it in your shell, commit to memory.
 Simple?
 You wish.

 [TOC]